nextinterfaces/engineering-notes/ai/01-Generative-AI.md

 3. **GenAI in ecosystem** → Subset of ML/DL.
 4. **Application matters** → Same model may or may not count as GenAI.
 5. **Math foundation** → P(x) vs. P(Y|X) is the big split.

----

-## 🧪 Self-Check Questions

-1. Is a sentence-completion model GenAI?
-Why?
-2. How would you explain GenAI vs. “classic AI” to a non-tech audience?
-3. When does a VAE count as GenAI?
-4. Why don’t rule-based systems qualify?

----

-## 🚀 Next Steps

-- Dive into architectures: Transformers, GANs, VAEs.
-- Explore real-world applications.
-- Learn training & evaluation methods.
-- Think about ethical challenges + limits.